Sal7one/ScrewHallowenCommits/README.md

 # ScrewHallowenCommits
-A chrome extension that BRINGS ME BACK MA GREEN COMMITS BACK
+A chrome extension that BRINGS ME MA GREEN COMMITS BACK

 # You can actually use this extension with other sites with a little tickering.
 It saves values in chrome stoarge